HyrjetaTopulli/book-scraping-project/README.md

 # Book Scraping and Visualization Project

 This project scrapes book data (titles, prices, ratings, and images) from a website using Python and `BeautifulSoup`.
 It organizes the data, generates visualizations of price ranges and ratings with `matplotlib`, and displays the results in a user-friendly web interface.
 Features include a book recommendation system and price range breakdowns.
-Scrapes book data (titles, prices, ratings, images) using Python &amp; BeautifulSoup.
-Generates visualizations with matplotlib and displays results in a web interface.
-Features recommendations and price breakdowns.
-Built with Python, HTML, CSS, JS.

 ---